 In March 2018, the former Asahi reporter and current Waseda Chronicle (an independent, non-profit, investigative newsroom based in Tokyo) managing editor sued The Asahi Shimbun for libel.
 He and his attorney insisted that the retraction of an article written by Mr. Kimura and his colleague, Mr. Tomomi Miyazaki (who currently heads the monthly investigative journal FACTA) published by the Asahi on 20 May 2014, as well as the content of the article in the Asahifs 12 Sept. morning edition announcing its retraction, both fall under the category of defamation.

-The article had revealed the harsh reality of the chaos at the Fukushima Dai-ichi Nuclear Power Plant during the 2011 disaster, using the testimony of then plant manager Mr. Masao Yoshida.
-It questioned who should be tasked with reigning in such a severe accident when respondersf lives are on the line - TEPCO, firefighters, Japanfs Self-Defense Force, or even the U.S.?
-The government had kept Mr. Yoshidafs testimony secret from the public, but the journalist got the document from a whistleblower.
+The scoop had revealed the harsh reality of the chaos at the Fukushima Dai-ichi Nuclear Power Plant during the 2011 disaster, using the testimony of then plant manager Mr. Masao Yoshida.
+In the story, Mr. Kimura, after analyzing the bulky document, raised questions about who should be tasked with reigning in such a severe accident when respondersf lives are on the line : TEPCO, firefighters, Japanfs Self-Defense Force, or even the U.SHThe government had kept Mr. Yoshidafs testimony secret from the public, but the journalist got the document from a whistleblower.

 From the release of the article until shortly before the press conference announcing its retraction on 11 September 2014, even the companyfs management recognized the high value of the scoop.
 On the other hand, there was increasing criticism of the article from rightwing writers and press sympathetic to the Abe Administration.
 The Asahifs president changed his opinion on the article suddenly and retracted it.
 Retraction is extremely rare in journalism.
 It can happen only in cases of false news, such as the Asahifs 1950 interview with Mr. Ritsu Ito, a leading member of the Japanese Communist Party, and who was in hiding at the time, which was a complete fabrication by the reporter.